Jan 24, 2020

 Routine practice data are data collected within the context of usual health care in patient populations that can receive the drug under assessment in the approved therapeutic indication.
 The data can be collected in studies with or without randomization.

-In their rapid report, the IQWiG authors describe that the use of routine practice data for benefit assessments of drugs mandatorily requires a comparison between the new drug and the comparator therapy specified by the , which makes it necessary to conduct comparative studies.
+In their rapid report, the IQWiG authors describe that the use of routine practice data for benefit assessments of drugs mandatorily requires a comparison between the new drug and the comparator therapy specified by the G-BA, which makes it necessary to conduct comparative studies.
 In general, four data collection tools are available for comparative studies: study-specific data collection as well as data collection from registries, electronic patient records, and claims data of health insurance funds.

 The IQWiG authors are convinced that the collection and processing of routine practice data from electronic patient records and claims data from health insurance funds is currently not possible with regard to benefit assessments of drugs and will not be possible in the near future.
 This is mainly because the data quality in these sources is insufficient and important data are not collected.
 These problems cannot be solved in the short or medium term.
 In contrast, the assessment of disease-related patient registries yielded positive results.